-Audemars Piguet is presenting their 4th Art Commission, HALO during Art Basel in Basel, Switzerland.
+Audemars Piguet is presenting their 4th Art Commission, HALO, during Art Basel in Basel, Switzerland.
 This time around, the Audemars Piguet Art Commission has been executed by British artist-duo Semiconductor, Ruth Jarman and Joe Gerhardt, in collaboration with guest curator Mónica Bello, Spanish curator and head of Arts at CERN, the European Laboratory for Particle Physics in Geneva.
-HALO will display an artistic interpretation of the ATLAS experiment at CERN and will also allow to experience the complex world of subatomic physics.
+HALO will display an artistic interpretation of the ATLAS experiment at CERN and allow one to experience the complex world of subatomic physics.
 More info.

 ual Graduate show two: Design Degree Show, Central Saint Martins Granary Building London, 20-24 June 2018

-The 2018 Degree Shows will revolve around a living, breathing identity – a fluid, fluctuating form that is affected by external, data-driven influences.
-It pulses and changes colour as the shows draw near, imbued with the ethos of Central Saint Martins – bristling with an energy which extends far beyond its walls.
+The 2018 Degree Shows will revolve around a living, breathing identity – a fluid, a fluctuating form that is affected by external, data-driven influences.
+It pulses and changes colour as the shows draw near, imbued with the ethos of Central Saint Martins – bristling with energy which extends far beyond its walls.
 Come and see what work has emerged this year and become part of our community as it shifts and evolves.

 Dorothea Lange/Vanessa Windship, Barbican London, 22 June – 2 Sep 2018

-The first UK retrospective of American documentary photographer Dorothea Lange (1895-1965) and first major UK solo exhibition in a public gallery of British contemporary photographer Vanessa Winship.
+The first UK retrospective of American documentary photographer Dorothea Lange (1895-1965) and the first major UK solo exhibition in a public gallery of British contemporary photographer Vanessa Winship.
 More info.

 Ryuichi Sakamoto: Coda, BFI London, UK premiere Friday 22 June 2018

 As Sakamoto returns to music following cancer, his haunting awareness of life crisis leads to a resounding new masterpiece.
 Ryuichi Sakamoto: Coda is an intimate portrait of both the artist and the man.
-More info
+More info.

 And a couple of things on our playlist: